Ahmad Ibrahim Kulliyyah of Laws: Publications

-The IIUM Law Journal is a peer-reviewed journal, published twice a year by AIKOL, with a dedicated mission of ideas and information about legal developments relating to civil and Shariah laws.
+The IIUM Law Journal is a peer-reviewed journal, published twice a year by AIKOL, with a mission of sharing ideas and information about legal developments relating to civil and Shariah laws.

-The Law Majalla is the first student-run law journal in Malaysia.
-It was published in 1985 as a way for the students of the AIKOL to contribute to the ever-growing body of legal scholarship.
+The Law Majalla, started in 1985, is the first student-run law journal in Malaysia.
 The Law Society of AIKOL is also in charge of the student-run newsletter called The Lexicon.